lightning-signer/validating-lightning-signer/docs/policy-controls.md

 # Overview

-This document describes a set of policy controls that collectively ensure funds are not lost to theft.
-The controls are separated into a *mandatory* set, which ensures the integrity of the basic Lightning protocol and an *optional* set, which includes use-case specific controls.
+This document describes a set of validation rules that collectively ensure funds are not lost to theft.
+The rules are separated into a *mandatory* set, which ensures the integrity of the basic Lightning protocol and an *optional* set, which includes use-case specific validation rules.

-Some controls will change with the evolution of the Lightning protocol - e.g.
+Some validation rules will change with the evolution of the Lightning protocol - e.g.
 [dual funding](https://github.com/lightningnetwork/lightning-rfc/pull/524) and splicing.

-# Mandatory Policy Controls
+# Mandatory Validation Rules

 ## Opening a Channel
 * Delay - the local and remote imposed to_self_delay must be reasonable <br>